getampt/docs/web-based-ides.md

     command: npm run gitpod:ampt
 ```

-Since GitPod purges anything globally installed when the workspace is restarted, this installs the Ampt CLI to your devDependencies.
+Since GitPod purges anything globally installed when the workspace is restarted, this installs the Ampt CLI to your `devDependencies`.
 This is automatically ignored by Ampt's builder and sync processes.

 In your `package.json`, add a new script to start the Ampt CLI: